Academic Policies

 Failure to satisfy the conditions of probation will result in further academic sanctions and possibly dismissal from the College.
 The conditions usually require that the student:

-1. achieve a grade point average of at least 2.0 during the term the student is on probation,
+1. Achieve a grade point average of at least 2.0 during the term the student is on probation,

-2. not receive any grade below a C or any grade of IP and IF and
+2. Not receive any grade below a C or any grade of IP and IF and

 In addition, students in the clinical nursing sequence may not progress to courses in a subsequent sequence until they have successfully completed all prior coursework.
 Students on academic probation are also required to meet with their adviser to develop an action plan aimed at guiding the student towards academic success.
-Failure to complete the action plan, or to complete remaining coursework associated with an IP or IF may result in further academic consequences, including academic dismissal.
+Failure to complete the action plan, or to complete remaining coursework associated with an IP or IF, may result in further academic consequences, including academic dismissal.

 Academic Dismissal